danilhendrasr/gorrola/README.md

 - Route traffic only to healthy backends
 - CLI-based interface

 Not very impressive right, but I'm proud of it.
-I think this project kickstarts my love for Go ❤️

 <p align="right">(<a href="#top">back to top</a>)</p>